How do you know when your tyres need replacing?

 What to do next

 If any of the above apply to you, the next stage is to do a visual inspection for signs of tyre wear and damage.
 We’ll cover this in our next post.
-Alternatively, if you’re in Berkshire, Buckinghamshire or Oxfordshire, get in touch with BK Tyres and our friendly professionals will be glad to advise.
+Alternatively, if you’re in South Oxfordshire, get in touch with BK Tyres and our friendly professionals will be glad to advise.